skip to main |

 The best of YouTube.
 Directed by Mathew Cullen, this music video for Weezer collates all our favourite email attachments.

-here's how it works.
+In case you were wondering, here's how it works.
 A few simple people, turn a simple idea, into something simply awful.

 A stop frame animation made by my illustrious copywriter Craig Kind.
 He's done quite a few shorts now, though I think this one is my favourite.